ox-it/munkiwebadmin/jssmanifests/README.md

 Manana generates Munki manifests based on information the JAMF Software Server (JSS).
 This early release of Manana uses Computer Extension Attributes to control all aspects of a Munki manifest for a given host.
 A user friendly web interface to edit the mappings between JSS Computer Extension Attributes and Munki manifest content is under active development.

-To use Manana a Munki client has to use its UDID as ClientIdentifier and retrieve its manifest not from the manifest folder of the Munki repository but the JSS Manifests application being part of the Munki Web Admin application.
+A Munki client has to use its UDID as ClientIdentifier and retrieve its manifest from Manana's JSS Manifests application.

 ## Installation
 ### Summary

 1. Follow the [MunkiWebAdmin installation instructions](https://github.com/munki/munkiwebadmin/wiki) to install the Manana flavour of Munki Web Admin.
 Please note the extra library dependencies as listed below.

-2. Edit the `jssmanifests/conf.py` to configure the JSS Manifests application.
+2. Create your MunkiWebAdmin configuration based on the `munkiwebadmin/settings_template.py` which also configures the JSS Manifests application.
 3. Ensure your Munki clients use the UDID of the system as ClientIdentifier.
 4. Ensure your Munki clients retrieve their manifests via the JSS Manifests application.
-The generated manifests are at `<MunkiWebAdminURL>/jssmanifest/xml/<UDID>`.
+The generated manifests are at `<MananaURL>/jssmanifest/xml/<UDID>`.
-   * Configure the web server to proxy requests for manifests to the JSS Manifests application.
+   * Configure the web server to proxy requests for manifests to Manana's JSS Manifests application.
    * Change the Munki client configuration to use a different ManifestURL.